clearhythm/eb-interactive/README.md

 It includes a few libraries:

 * React (JS models)
-* Mobile Biolerplate (for views)
+* Mobile Boilerplate (for views)

 ## Goals

-* No scrolling - this framework is designed to allow you to create sites and apps with no horizontal scrolling
+* No scrolling - No horizontal scrolling in the views - think "app" and not "site"
-* Single-page - make a single page no-roundtrip experience
+* Single-page - No server roundtrip - keep it light and snappy, focus on transitions

 ## [Mobile Boilerplate](http://html5boilerplate.com/mobile/)